-The school workshops offered by the Centre des musiciens du monde are an invitation to experience another musical culture with a specialized mediator.
-Each workshop is designed to stimulate children’s interest in cultural differences, intercultural understanding and the meaning of music.
+The school workshops offered by the Centre des musiciens du monde are an invitation to experience a traditional musical culture under the guidance of a specialized mediator from that culture.

-- Rhythms and dances from West Africa (Senegal)
+- Rhythms and dances of West Africa (Senegal)

-- Music in Cameroon and among the Pygmies
+- Music, dance, and singing in Cameroon and among the Pygmies

 Conditions and prices